ContentMine/FutureTDM/tutorial/zika/README.md

 ### Normalize the data

-Before we can start with the extraction and analysis, we have to normalize the raw data and convert it to [Scholarly HTML](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/sHTML).

-For this, we convert with [norma](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/norma) the fulltext.xml files to scholarly.html files, and view the results.
+Before we can start with the extraction and analysis, we have to normalize the raw data and convert it to [Scholarly HTML](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/sHTML), so it is easier to process further on.
+For this, we convert with [norma](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/norma) the ```fulltext.xml``` files to ```scholarly.html``` files, and view the results.

 ```bash
 norma --project zika -i fulltext.xml -o scholarly.html --transform nlm2html